 Feel like your learning efforts are sometimes wasted?
 You might need to change the way you see your understanding of your chosen topic.
 The Feynman Technique can help.

-The technique is named after Nobel Prize winning scientist Richard Feynman.
+The technique is named after Nobel Prize-winning scientist Richard Feynman.
 Feynman was known as the great explainer.
-This was because of his amazing ability to explain complex ideas to his students and audiences.
+This was because of his incredible ability to explain complex ideas to his students and audiences.

-The core idea behind the Feynman Technique is that to truly understand something, you must be able to explain it simply.
-If you cannot explain it simply, then you do not understand it well enough.
+The core idea behind the Feynman Technique is that to understand something in full, you must be able to explain it in simple language.
+If you cannot explain it in simple language, then you do not understand it well enough.

 The Feynman Technique

 - Choose your topic or idea

 Write the name of concept or idea you’re trying to learn at the top of a blank piece of paper.

 Imagine you are teaching a child or someone completely ignorant of the subject matter.
 Explain the concept or idea using simple language.
 You can include examples to help explain your point.

 Read over your explanation aloud.
 Ask yourself, does this make sense?
 Would this be clear to a beginner or child?
 Are there any areas of my explanation that could be improved?
 If all or part of your explanation is unclear, then return to your notes in order to gain a better understanding.